hedyhli/site/README.md

 the footer and nav.
 Everything else is partially based on top of [simple css](https://simplecss.org) and sometimes [seirdy's site](https://seirdy.one).

+## hardcoded values

+In WWW, posts' resources are stored under the same directory as the post:
+- `/posts/my-slug/index.html` (the post itself)
+- `/posts/my-slug/resource-1.png`
+- `/posts/my-slug/resource-2.svg`

+In gemini, posts' resources are stored together under a separate folder:
+- `/posts/my-slug.gmi` (the post itself)
+- `/posts/assets/my-slug_resource-1.png`
+- `/posts/assets/my-slug_resource-2.png`

+These files might need to be changed to customize this:
+- `bin/gemini-clean.py`
+- `layouts/shortcodes/get-resource-link.*`

 ## todo

 - [x] let gemini version also have a post page at /posts/index.gmi